SandulescuRazvanAlexandru/Assembly-Projects/CSpawn-Virus/README.md

 ## Enhancement of CSpawn Virus with Data Encryption

 The CSpawn Virus, as presented in "The Giant Black Book of Computer Viruses" by Mark Ludwig, serves as an illustrative example of a companion virus.
 This repository contains an enhanced version of the CSpawn virus that integrates encryption mechanisms to encrypt both the password and the hostname before writing them to disk.
-Once encrypted, the virus ensures the decryption of this data in memory when needed, offering a more covert operation.
+Once encrypted, the virus ensures the decryption of this data in-memory when needed.

 ### Key Modifications: